MelancholicDays/MelancholicDays/README.md

 <div align="center">
-looking for someone to be my gf bcs i desperately want to be loved
+looking for someone to be my gf/bf bcs i desperately want to be loved
 </div>

 <div align="center">